Editing Paths

 The smoothness amount used by the Simplify tool can be set in the Properties panel or in the Context tool bar.

 Select a path to be simplified and select the Simplify Tool from the application toolbox.
-The existing nodes of the path are shown using the current node indicator style (customizable in the application preferences).
+The existing nodes of the path are shown using the current node indicator style (customizable in the application settings).
 Press the mouse (or tablet pencil) with the simplify tool at a location on the path and drag along the path to cover the part that should be simplified.
 Release the mouse and the painted path region is simplified using the current smoothness amount.

 The Simplify Path tool options can be set by double clicking on the tool icon.
 The following options are available: